-- a) There is cross-membership between the RemCo and the Board Risk Committee. - b) The GCRO attends at least one RemCo meeting per year to report on the Group's risk profile, its financial condition and future prospects, and to consider risk implications for the GPS variable pool, prior to grant of any pay award.
-The Remuneration Committee [reflects on this report and] is responsible for approving recommendations to apply in-year adjustments, malus or clawback for relevant events in accordance with the assessment process using judgement and applying discretion where required.
+- a) There is cross-membership between the RemCo and the Board Risk Committee. - b) The GCRO attends at least one RemCo meeting per year to report on the Group's risk profile, its financial condition and future prospects, and to consider the implications of remuneration policies, if any, for risk and risk management within the Group.